Bea-PC/Bea-PC/README.md

-- 👋 Hi, I’m Beatriz, but you can call me Bea.
+- 🐍 Hi, I’m Beatriz, but you can call me Bea.
-- 👀 I’m interested in Python and react
+- 💡 I’m currently learning Programming logic ( Algoriithms)
-- 🌱 I’m currently learning Algoriithms
+- 💻 I’m also interested in Python and React
-- 🌱 Computer Science Student at University of the people
+- 🎓 Computer Science Student at University of the people